doggywatty/FMOD-Decompiler/README.md

 - The tool is an attempt to reconstruct `.fspro` projects and may not be fully accurate.
 - Some metadata or complex FMOD features may not be fully recovered.
 - Compatibility with newer versions of FMOD Studio is not guaranteed.

+## Notes
-- Bank files that have event subfolders with the same name under different folders are not fully supported (Consider using `--experimentalorg` or `--noorg`).
+Bank files that have event subfolders with the same name under different folders can have issues (Consider using `--experimentalorg` or `--noorg` to fix any issues).

 ## Contributing
 Pull requests and issue reports are welcome!
 Feel free to contribute improvements or report bugs.